 Looking for a refresher on the basics?
-Take a look at our brief guide to the fundamentals of credit [link to blog post].
+Take a look at our brief guide to the fundamentals of credit.

-If you’re looking to boost your score, check out a few simple ways to build your credit here [link to blog post].
+If you’re looking to boost your score, check out a few simple ways to build your credit here.

 Bright can help, too.
 Download the Bright app, connect your accounts, and with your personalized Bright Plan, start enjoying on-time payments automatically.
 It’s one of the best ways to boost your credit score, and your Bright Plan finds ways to save you money too.

 To really focus on raising your credit score, add the Bright Credit Builder - every payment counts toward raising your score.
 The Bright Credit Builder adds a new line of credit with on-time payments built in - and your utilization is never reported to credit bureaus.
 The line also helps diversify your credit history, and it never expires, offering long-term stability, especially when other accounts get closed.
 To get started, download the Bright app, connect your accounts and add the Bright Credit Builder.